 A project financed under a tax-exempt bond financing structure through a qualified non-profit organization which acts as the borrower and owner of the project through a ground lease from the college.

-After the completion of the feasibility study, Spectrum was hired on as the development manager to oversee the development of a 220-bed student housing facility on the Shoreline community college campus.
-The Project is currently in the pre-development phase.
+After the completion of the feasibility study, Spectrum was hired on as the development manager to oversee the development of a 218-bed student housing facility on the Shoreline community college campus.
+The Project is currently in the construction phase with a targeted completion of Fall 2019.